VRC & Lift FAQs

 - Columns are set in place and temporarily braced

-- Gates and enclosures are assembled and set in place
+- Gates are assembled, set in place, anchored, and braced

 - Wiring of electrical components

 What Maintenance is Required to Maintain Peak Performace?